sudipbh/mcperf-benchmark/README.md

 The payload size for each call was 5K.
 For each connection, 100000 calls were made.
 Parallel connections were handled by using the GNU parallel utility (https://www.gnu.org/software/parallel/).

+The XAP instance was run with the JVM heap size set to 6 GB.
+An Amazon _m3.large_ instance was used for hosting the XAP installation.

+The AWS Elastic Cache had the condfiguration _cache.m3.large_ which corresponds to a 6.05 GB size.

 The script (**mcperftest.sh**) used for testing is as follows:

         runmcperf() {